Overview

 We have put in place a comprehensive suite of policies to steer our corporate ethics, underscoring our commitment to integrity and responsible business conduct.
 Beyond mere compliance with regulatory standards, these internal policies shape our organisational behaviour and actively foster trust among stakeholders.

-This year, we tightened our Group Anti-Bribery and Corruption (ABC) Policy on gifts and entertainment, as well as the implementation of the ABC through the creation of a standardised due diligence checklist as simple guidance for all employees.
-Building on the Corporate Integrity Pledge signed by the Group CEO and management last year, all employees are now required to sign and submit their ABC Declaration annually.
+We recently tightened our Group Anti-Bribery and Corruption (ABC) Policy on gifts and entertainment, as well as the implementation of the ABC through the creation of a standardised due diligence checklist as simple guidance for all employees.
+Building on the Corporate Integrity Pledge signed by the Group CEO and management, all employees are now required to sign and submit their ABC Declaration annually.

 Our Integrity and Governance Unit (IGU) oversees our anti bribery and corruption efforts, reporting to the Board monthly.
 IGU follows the Group Integrity and Governance Framework and integrates anti-corruption measures into our Compliance Risk Assessment Methodology.